 We show that \HD-PDA are not only more expressive than DPDA, but also more succinct.
 Similarly, we show that PDA are more succinct than \HD-PDA.
 Recall that the size of a \pda{} is the sum of its state-space and stack alphabet.

 \begin{thm} \HD-PDA can be exponentially more succinct than DPDA, and PDA can be double-exponentially more succinct than \HD-PDA. \end{thm}

 We first show that \HD-PDA can be exponentially more succinct than DPDA.
-To this end, we construct a family $(C_n)_{n \in \nats}$ of languages such that $C_n$ is recognised by an \HD-DPDA of size $O(n)$, yet every DPDA regognising $C_n$ has at least exponential size in $n$.
+To this end, we construct a family $(C_n)_{n \in \nats}$ of languages such that $C_n$ is recognised by an \HD-PDA of size $O(n)$, yet every DPDA recognising $C_n$ has at least exponential size in $n$.

 Let $c_n\in (\$\{0,1\}^n)^*$ be the word describing an $n$-bit binary counter counting from $0$ to $2^{n}-1$.
 For example, $c_2=\$00\$01\$10\$11$.
 We consider the family of languages~$ C_n= \big\{w \in \{0,1,\$,\#\}^*\mid w \neq c_n\#\big\} \subseteq \{0,1,\$,\#\}^*$ of bad counters.
 Each $C_n$ is recognised by a DPDA since it is co-finite.